status-im/nim-json-serialization/README.md

   Fruit = enum
     Apple = "Apple"
     Banana = "Banana"

   Drawer = enum
     One
     Two

   Number = enum
     Three = 3
     Four = 4

   Mixed = enum
     Six = 6
     Seven = "Seven"
 ```

 nim-json-serialization automatically detect which representation an enum should be parsed.
-The detection occurs when parse json literal and from the enum declaration itself.
+The detection occurs when parse JSON literal and from the enum declaration itself.
 'Fruit' expect string literal.
 'Drawer' or 'Number' expect numeric literal.
 'Mixed' is disallowed.
 If the json literal does not match the expected enum style,
 exception will be raised.
 But you can configure individual enum type with: